Juanjoarlandis/TFG_USECASES_VC/seguridad-social-web/README.md

+Watch the 3‑minute demo on YouTube ▶ https://www.youtube.com/watch?v=GjZqYCDlQhc

 # SeguridadSocialWeb Project

-This repository contains a full-stack web application with multiple components (front-end, back-end, credential issuer coordination, Vault initialization, and WALT.ID identity services).
+This repository contains a full‑stack web application with multiple components (front‑end, back‑end, credential issuer coordination, Vault initialization, and WALT.ID identity services).
 The goal is to demonstrate credential issuance (like DNI, passport, work registration) using decentralized identities (DIDs) and a secure Vault.

 ---